 And that's so confusing because what he means is you've actually acknowledged the divine within you.

-Well, someone who might think that they're Christians, but who thinks that Christ is a hypostatic part of a Trinity to whom you pray?
+As distinct from anormy, as you would call it, who, well, well, someone who might think that they're Christians, but who thinks that Christ is hypostatic.

-I don't think Christ ever told anybody to pray to him, and I think he would have been rather rather appalled.
+I don't think Christ ever told anybody to pray to him and I think he would have been rather appalled.

-In fact, he says, The only prayer you need is our Father who art in the heavens.
+In fact he says the only prayer you need is our Father who art in heaven.

-It's very interesting now because I've asked people about this before when you know when you say your prayers, who are you praying to?
+It's very interesting that because I've asked people about this before when you say your prayers, who are you?

 Do you talk to Jesus or do you talk to God?

-The real leap is that the God is utterly within you because God is all and God is nothing.
+I mean yes but now the leap the real leap and now you're going to say I'm satanic the real leap is that the God is utterly within you because God is all and God is nothing and God is everything.

 And this is where you're going to worry, James.